Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 Over many years of working with businesswomen, and with much greater clarity since my own ADHD diagnosis, I’ve come to understand self-worth not as something you either have or don’t have, but as a journey with distinct, recognisable stages.

-Most of the sparky-brained women I work with arrive somewhere in the middle of the continuum.
 They've done enough personal work to have moved beyond pure self-rejection and fear.
 But they're stuck, oscillating between self-awareness and self-acceptance, unable to make the leap to genuine self-belief and self-worth.

 The sticking point is always the same: they're still looking outside themselves for confirmation that they're on the right track.
 Still giving more weight to external criticism than to internal knowing.
 Still waiting to feel ready before they fully back themselves.

-It's moving, deliberately, sustainably, from self-rejection and self-protection toward self-belief and self-worth.
+The goal isn’t perfection, or some fixed state of permanent self-assurance.
+It’s moving, deliberately and sustainably, from self-rejection and self-protection towards self-belief and self-worth.
 From external validation to inner authority.

 That gradual shift is what self-leadership makes possible.